Creator: Canadian Federation of Library Associations

-    This is a set of guidelines from 2016 written by the Canadian Federation of Library Associations (CFLA), in consultation with experts, for all Canadian libraries.
-This document is a good general outline of recommended accessible and inclusive services practices.
+This is a set of accessibility guidelines from 2016 written by the Canadian Federation of Library Associations (CFLA), in consultation with experts, for all Canadian libraries.
+This document is a good general outline of recommended accessible and inclusive service practices.
 This document, along with other more recent guidelines such as Bill C-81 and the AODA, could serve as a helpful starting point for any Canadian library hoping to create its accessibility policy.

 - The guidelines outlined in this document are separated into ten areas of focus.
 They are:

 - Library Mandate, Policy, and Planning